Omoze5/Skin-Cancer-Detection-App/README.md

 * Output: The result is displayed on the Streamlit app with a visual indication of the prediction.Acknowledgments

 Dataset: ISIC 2018 Challenge
-Inspiration: Contributions to skin cancer research and early detection efforts.